Governance Assurance & Capital Stewardship

 A Clear Market Signal to Investors and Owners

-For investors, prescribing governance is a rational response to execution risk.
+For investors, prescribing governance assurance is a rational response to execution risk.
 For owners, adopting it early is a clear signal of credibility to the market.